-Reflexology is currently practiced as a wholistic complimentary or integrated therapy.
+Reflexology is currently practiced as a wholistic complimentary or integrated therapy, which is described by the National Institutes of health as a Complementary Health Approach (CHA).
 This means it can be used to augment medical treatment that has completed, or it can be used in conjunction with ongoing medical treatment.
-Complementary and alternative medicine (CAM) covers a wide variety of therapies, such as reflexology, according to the National Cancer Institute at the National Institutes of Health.
+Complementary health approaches cover a wide variety of therapies, such as reflexology.

-In a 2007 National Health Interview Survey report (graph below), researchers found that approximately four out of ten adults use CAM therapy.
+In a 2012 National Health Interview Survey report (graph below), researchers found that 33.2% of U.S. adults used complementary health approaches.